 - Q2: How do I submit my IAP-integrated app?

 Once you have tested your app, you can upload and submit it through the developer portal.

 - Q3: How can I expedite the app approval process for my IAP-integrated app?

 Test your app locally before submitting to the Amazon Appstore:

 - Use the App Tester to test your app.

 - In the Testing Notes area of the Submission tab on the Amazon Apps & Games Developer Portal, describe how to perform in-app purchases for your app.

-Q: I receive an "unknown error" message from the Amazon client instructing me to re-download my app.
-What's going on here?
+- Q1: Why do I receive an "unknown error" message from the Amazon client instructing me to re-download my app?

-A: The most likely cause for this "unknown error" is that the app failed the Digital Rights Management (DRM) check against the Amazon client.
-If you side-loaded a DRM-wrapped app, the DRM check will fail.
+- The app failed the Digital Rights Management (DRM) check against the Amazon client.
+If you side-loaded a DRM-wrapped app, the DRM check fails.
 Perform your internal testing with the non-DRM wrapped version of your app.
 Amazon will conduct testing on your DRM-wrapped version of your app before it goes live.

-Another possible cause for this error is that the Amazon Appstore client app crashed during the IAP purchase flow.
-To check if this is the case, force close the Amazon Appstore client app, then reopen the app to reestablish the fact that the app is valid.
+- The Amazon Appstore client app crashed during the IAP purchase flow.
+To check if this is the case, force close the Amazon Appstore client app, then reopen the app to confirm that it is valid.